crypto-club/crypto-club.github.io/README.md

 - Yes, anyone can that can create a blockchain algorithm

 # Is crypto currency like the stock market
-- Yes/No you do invest your money into companies but instead in crypto its block chanin algorithms The Crypto Market runs 24/7!
+- Yes/No, You do invest your money.
+  But instead of companies, you invest in crypto 'block chanin algorithms'
+   The Crypto Market runs 24/7!
    *The stock market opens at 8am and closes at 6pm*

 # How can I get into Crypto its confusing??
 - First create a coinbase account.
 Then add your banking information.